CaelRowley/merkel-tree-file-verification-backend/README.md

 - **GET** `/files/get-proof/{id}`: Get a Merkle proof for a file from the database.
 - **POST** `/files/corrupt-file/{id}`: Simulate file corruption in the database by modifying a file and not the hash.

-## Usage

-This backend is written to be used by the CLI Tool [Merkle Tree File Verification Client](https://gitlab.com/CaelRowley/merkle-tree-file-verification-client).

 ## Database Table Structure

 The backend server utilizes a PostgreSQL database to store file metadata and content.
 Below is the structure of the `files` table used by the server: